- What if I get an error and no audit when I login?

 Please see an Academic Advisor or Student Enrollment Services (SES) to address the particular cause of your hold status.

-Provides up-to-date information about the status of your application to graduate, provided your program of record (i.e. the one shown in your default audit upon login) matches the program in your application to graduate.
+Provides up-to-date information about the status of your application to graduate, provided your program of record (i.e. the one shown in your default audit upon login) exactly matches the program in your application to graduate.

 Students should declare or change their program of record at www.kpu.ca/declaration prior to the term in which they intend to apply to graduate.